Sha-fran/TestTaskPOQ/ReadMe.md

 # Tests

-I've created example of the tests for a UseCase with using library Mockito and for a ViewModel - with MockK
+I've created example of the tests for with using Mockito and MockK libraries

 # Opportunities

 We can add a local DB (Room, Realm) for saving coming data in the device memory, if needed.
 Create single source of all sizes, colors etc and move it into the core module.